osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

 the over ride must be a number and nothing else. any macro excluded in a step's override will not be included in the the worlds created with this step of this axis. the whole set of macros (for that axis) must be specified as numbers.
-The params of the macros in a sequence override will NOT be evaluated as a Lambda, they must be the literal values.
+The params of the macros in a sequence override will NOT be evaluated as a Lambda, they will be evaluated as string values.

 Quick Start Instructions: